Log with Serilog in .net 6.0

 Which .NET problem I can solve applying the Serilog service?

-In your .NET 6.0 project to install Serilog, run install command ‘Serilog’ and ‘Serilog.AspNetCore’ NuGet packages.
+In your .NET 6.0 project to install Serilog, run the install command ‘Serilog’ and ‘Serilog.AspNetCore’ NuGet packages.
 When logged in, configure the Serilog within the ConfigureLogging method of the Invoke-WebApplication in the Logging section.
 You can attain this by using the UseSerilog extension method.

 Could I use Serilog to log messages to different destinations (sinks), as part of my .NET 6.0 framework?